 Shank Painter Road is one of two major entry points to town and suffers from a lack of sidewalks and nearly continuous curb cuts with nose-in parking.
 In 2012, the town re-striped the road with narrower 11-foot travel lanes and installed speed indicator signs to help enforce the 25 MPH speed limit.
 In 2016, the town added a dedicated bike lane and painted sharrows where the pavement width or conditions were unsuitable for a bike lane.

 Planning for a major reconstruction of this road began in 2016.
 Town Meeting has fully funded the design and engineering process and town has applied for state transportation funds for construction.
-The preferred design for the road would include a separated, two-way bike path, sidewalks, curbs, and traffic calming elements.
+The initial design for the road included a separated, two-way bike path, sidewalks, curbs, and traffic calming elements.

-The project scope also includes approximately one mile of Route 6, from Shank Painter Road toward to the boundary of the Cape Cod National Seashore.
-Initial concepts include a lane reduction of the oversized 4-lane highway to create a separated, two-way bicycle and pedestrian trail to the beaches at Herring Cove.
+The project scope includes approximately one mile of Route 6, from Shank Painter Road to the boundary of the Cape Cod National Seashore.
+Early designs are considering reconfiguration of the oversized 4-lane highway to create a separated, two-way bicycle and pedestrian trail to the beaches at Herring Cove.

-Public meetings will take place throughout the design process from 2018 to 2021, with construction anticipated in 2023.
+Public meetings will continue to take place throughout the design process, with construction anticipated in 2023 and 2024.

 To encourage bicycling and proper bike parking, the civic engagement group Provincetown 365 developed an aggressive bike rack expansion plan that the Bicycle Committee is implementing.
 Town Meeting and town officials have been extremely generous in funding these racks, increasing spending from $5,200 in 2017 to $18,000 in 2018.